-HB11 Energy Collaborators have scientific paper published in Optical Engineering
+HB11 Energy has scientific paper published in Optical Engineering

 ‘GREEN ENERGY GENERATION VIA OPTICAL LASER PRESSURE INITIATED NONTHERMAL NUCLEAR FUSION’ PAPER